gramineproject/gsc/Examples/aks-attestation/README.md

 [link](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-enclave-nodes-aks-get-started).

 Gramine performs out-of-proc mode DCAP quote generation.
-Out-of-proc mode quote generation requires aesmd service.
+Out-of-proc mode quote generation requires AESMD service.
 To fulfill this requirement, AKS provides the [sgxquotehelper daemonset](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-addon#out-of-proc-attestation-for-confidential-workloads)
 (can be enabled by `--enable-sgxquotehelper` during cluster creation).
-This feature exposes aesmd service for the container node.
+This feature exposes AESMD service for the container node.
 The service will internally connect with az-dcap-client to fetch the platform collateral required for quote generation.
-In this demo, the `aks-secret-prov-client-deployment.yaml` uses aesmd service exposed by AKS with the help of the sgxquotehelper plugin.
+In this demo, the `aks-secret-prov-client-deployment.yaml` file uses AESMD service exposed by AKS with the help of the sgxquotehelper plugin.

 In our example, the client will generate the SGX quote that will be embedded inside the RA-TLS